 That evening I watched a documentary about the Slansky trials and about the Soviet and Czech communists’ relationship with Israel, Zionism and anti-semitism.
 And there they are – the very same stereotypes in images produced not just by the Nazis during the war, but by the Slovaks and the Communists.
 I think I see a clear connecting thread, but I have so many different ideas and images and interpretations, so many different periods and I am trying to be fair in making sense of them for myself.
 Am I over-reacting to those Svejk illustrations?

-Yesterday at the Terezin concentration camp outside Prague, I face the consequences of anti-Semitism.
-There are two fortresses that were formerly used as barracks and which were then adapted into a ghetto and a camp, as they were easy to guard being surrounded by walls.
+Yesterday at Terezin outside Prague, I face the consequences of anti-Semitism.
+I get off the bus at the Small Fortress, which was used as a prison.
 While waiting for the tour, I go into some of the rooms and cells by myself and a heavy weight settles deep in the pit of my stomach.
 Swallows have made nests in the corners of the empty room and the two parents panic as I go in, swirling round their nest, protecting their young.
 I want to be taken by the pleasure of seeing these little birds with their intricate nests, but know that is not why I am there.
 I don’t want to upset them, I acknowledge the irony of my not wanting to upset two little birds whom I have no intention of harming.

 The tour takes us round the men’s quarters, some of which still have the wooden frames on which the inmates slept, crammed together.
 We see the showers (real showers, there were no gas chambers in Terezin) and the huge steamer, like the one in Mlada Boleslav, to clean the bugs from the prison clothes.
 We see the places of execution, the mortuaries where the dead were collected and then driven in carts by Jews from the ghetto to the crematorium.
 I find myself thinking about the Jewish rituals of death and how these are ignored, keeping the bodies for several days and then cremating, rather than burying them.
 Then I think why would they worry about the treatment of the dead, when the treatment of the living was so unspeakable?